Doug Close - Treasurer (2022-2024)

 Born and raised in the northwest suburbs of Chicago, Doug went on to graduate from Eastern Illinois University with a B.A. in Communications.
-Doug currently resides in Huntley with his wife Kathie and two of their three boys, the other successfully graduating Northern Illinois University and now residing in Arizona.
-Doug currently enjoys a successful career as Vice President for Gale Sayers’ computer solutions company, Sayers, managing a nationwide computer security practice for the past twelve years.
+Doug currently resides in Huntley with his wife Kathie and family.
+Doug currently enjoys a successful career as an SVP for a national IT solutions company.
 Prior to Doug’s career in the computer industry, Doug owned and operated a small business for thirteen years.

 Doug came to learn the true importance of local resilience efforts during and after the global financial crisis of 2008.
 Doug continues to research global risk in the areas of economics, energy and the environment and advocates that localization is the best step to proactively address risks caused by our current unsustainable practices.
 Doug states that “we live in a world of increased complexity and centralization directly competing with local, sustainable and decentralized systems which elevates the risk to communities by forces outside their control.
-Communities need to take back control and invest in their local food systems (aka Food Sheds) by building organizations that focus on localization”.
-Doug believes a local food cooperative will be the spark for many more local initiatives.
-For the past five years, Doug has been promoting awareness for the Transition Town model that is widely successful around the globe, bringing communities together and building sustainable systems.
+A local food cooperative will be the spark for many more local initiatives."